zannloo/tp/docs/DeveloperGuide.md

 3. The parser would retrieve all the relevant information from the input and encapsulate it in a `CreateDeadlineCommand`.
 4. This command would first
     * check if the specified path is a valid and present group path.
-This is done via `Path::isGroupDirectory` method.
+This is done via `AbsolutePath::isGroupDirectory` method.
     * check if all students in the group already has the task.
 This is done via `GroupChildOperation::checkIfAllChildrenHaveTask` method.
 5. If all checks out, the command would create a new `Deadline` instance and add the deadline to all student that do not